 For budding EEs, read about what others have said about trying to double clock frequency with digital logic:

 So, don’t use it at work, you’ll be laughed at.
-Don’t use it in a product, you’ll likely face reliability issues – and will pull your hair out when you need to substitute parts.
+Don’t use it in a product, you’ll likely face reliability issues – and you’ll pull your hair out when you need to substitute parts.

 But, hey, when you’re too lazy to use the right part/build the right circuit… it works in a pinch.
-But we’ll get to that in the next article on the results of all of this ridiculousness.